 STEP 3: Make your potential audience more specific by narrowing it down.
 Instead of looking at everyone in the country, select a state.
 Type a state into the "Location" box in the left-hand menu; here, we've selected Arizona.
 Immediately, we see that the data changes a bit: Now, the Insights tool tells us that the data we're examining represents the 4 to 4.5 million monthly active Facebook users.
-You'll also notice that the demographic data has shifted; the blue bars represent data for Arizona users, but the gray bars behind the blue ones represent the same United States Facebook users you started compare your new audience to the "typical" Facebook with.
-SO can the Insights tool tells us that there are 600- to 700,000 Arizonans ages 18 to 30 who have indicated an interest in fitness.
+You'll also notice that the demographic data has shifted; the blue bars represent data for Arizona users, but the gray bars behind the blue ones represent the same United States Facebook users you started with, so you can compare your new audience to the "typical" Facebook user.